garrandall/popular-music-data/tracks/pop-that-booty-marques-houston-jermaine--jd--dupri.md

 Introduced her to Jacob the jeweler

-Mami won't you come take a ride with me (ohh)
+Mami won't you come take a ride with me (oh)
 Be the girl of my fantasies
 But first won't you do one thing for me
 Baby won't you come pop ya booty for me (0hh)

-I love the way you move so sexy (oohh oh)
+I love the way you move so sexy (oh oh)
 I love when you are all up on me
 But there's one thing I have to see
 Is the way you pop that booty (pop it for me)
 I love the way you move so sexy
-I love when you all up on me (ohh oh)
+I love when you all up on me (oh oh)
 Girl take the floor and you'll see
 Let me see you pop that booty

 MH and Pied Pi Pi Piper (come on)
 MH and Pied Pi Pi Piper
 We get the girls so so hyper (come on)
 We make 'em say dad a dad a dada a da

-Girl shake that ahh like there's no rules
+Girl shake that ah like there's no rules
 Love the way you move in those high heel shoes
 So pop your booty like Beyonce'
 Got me falling crazy in love with you